Derivae: Critical reception

 The album received positive reviews from music critics.
 Many critics noted the impressive use of percussion, the use of dynamics within the song structures, and the heavy atmospheric sound.
 MetalSucks wrote that the band's "sense of dynamics and timely mellowness help the band pack a stronger punch", and praised the emotional depth of the album.

 Sputnik Music's Ben Kuettel also praised the dynamic songs, directing particular praise at the closing track, describing it as the band's "greatest achievement yet".
 He wrote that "it delicately weaves together all components of the album while simultaneously bringing its contrasting elements to an apocalyptic and stunning end.
 Guitar riff after riff follow each other, building and exploding into intensity before calming down again for one of the greatest and most dynamic guitar leads of the album.
-It continues to build in atmosphere and intensity until ultimately descending into spacial effects and atmospherics."
+It continues to build in atmosphere and intensity until ultimately descending into special effects and atmospherics."